 Custer is a very small town located in the state of Kentucky.
 With a population of 2,115 people and just one neighborhood, Custer is the 191st largest community in Kentucky.

-When you are in Custer, you'll notice that it is more blue-collar than most other communities in America.
-43.56% of Custer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Custer is a blue-collar town, with 43.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Custer is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Custer who work in office and administrative support (16.49%), maintenance occupations (8.25%), and food service (6.83%).

 Also of interest is that Custer has more people living here who work in computers and math than 95% of the places in the US.